School of Medicine

 Current Research and Scholarly Interests Gynecologic and obstetric infections.

 Robert W. and Vivian K. Cahill Professor in Cancer Research, Emeritus

 Current Research and Scholarly Interests Dr. Falkow is no longer taking students or postdoctoral fellows in his laboratory.
 He is actively engaged in undergraduate teaching and course development in the medical school

 Assistant Professor of Medicine (Oncology) at the Stanford University Medical Center

 Current Research and Scholarly Interests Dr. Fan is a physician scientist who studies how turning off oncogenes (cancer genes) can cause tumor regression in preclinical and clinical translational studies.
 Based on her findings, she has initiated clinical trials studying how targeted therapies affect cancer signals in kidney cancer and low grade lymphoma.
 In the laboratory, she uses new nanotechnology strategies for tumor diagnosis and treatment to define biomarkers for personalized therapy.

-Bio Richard E. Fan, Ph.D., is an Engineering Research Associate of Urology at Stanford University.
+Bio Richard E. Fan, Ph.D., is an Instructor and Research Engineering in the Department of Urology at Stanford University.